UNiXMIT/UNiXIaC/docs/index.md

 6. Once the Task has completed and is marked as a 'Success', scroll to the very bottom of the Task console, and you will see the EC2 Instance details like public IP/DNS and database connection information.
 ![6](images/6.png)

-> **NOTE:** If a task fails, check the Task console to see where it has failed.
-If it failed on SSO authentication try again or check that 2FA is still working elsewhere.
-> If it failed elsewhere in the script, report the issue (including the Task number) to an admin to check the problem.
+> **NOTE:** If it failed elsewhere in the script, report the issue (including the Task number) to an admin to check the problem.

 ### Additional Details
 - Windows EC2 instances are accessible via RDP using the 'support' user and the usual password.